Vikings overcome 20-0 deficit at half to beat Broncos 27-23

 Vikings overcome 20-0 deficit at half to beat Broncos 27-23Minnesota Vikings quarterback Kirk Cousins (8) is sacked by Denver Broncos defensive tackle Shelby Harris (96) during the second half of an NFL football game, Sunday, Nov.
 17, 2019, in Minneapolis.
 (AP Photo/Bruce Kluckhohn)

+Picking up the pace with the two-minute offense was about their only hope of a comeback.
+They delivered one in stunning fashion against the Denver Broncos.

+''Suddenly, it just has a different feel to it, and the next thing you know, you're going,'' quarterback Kirk Cousins said.

-MINNEAPOLIS (AP) -- The Minnesota Vikings erased a 20-0 halftime deficit with touchdowns on each of their four drives in the second half, fending off the Denver Broncos by forcing three straight incomplete passes in the end zone over the final 10 seconds to preserve a 27-23 victory on Sunday.
+The Vikings erased a 20-0 halftime deficit with touchdowns on each of their four drives in the second half, fending off the Broncos by forcing three straight incomplete passes in the end zone over the final 10 seconds to preserve a 27-23 victory Sunday.

-This was the first time in five years - a span of 100 games including the playoffs - that an NFL team won after trailing by 20 or more points after two quarters.
+This was the first time in five years - a span of 100 games including the playoffs - that an NFL team won after trailing by 20 or more points at halftime, though New England did defeat Atlanta in Super Bowl 51 after an 18-point deficit after two quarters grew to 28-3.

+''We can't count ourselves out.
+We had 30 minutes of football.
+Was it going to take perfect football?
+Most likely,'' tight end Kyle Rudolph said. ''But all we can go out there and do is worry about the first drive, and getting points, and see what happens.''

 The Broncos have not scored a touchdown in the fourth quarter for six straight games.
 The last team guilty of such a severe second-half collapse was Atlanta on Oct.
 26, 2014, when a 21-0 lead at home turned into a 22-21 victory for Detroit.
 According to Sportradar, this was only the 14th time in NFL history that a 20-plus-point halftime deficit turned into defeat.